A question we are commonly asked: Is there a difference between almond meal and almond flour?

-However, for recipes where a more cake-like consistency and less prominent almond flavor is desired, almond flour is definitely the way to go because of its lighter texture, color, and more neutral flavor.
+But for recipes where a more cake-like consistency and less pronounced almond flavor is desired, almond flour is definitely the way to go because of its lighter texture, color, and neutral flavor.

 You can see an example of where we used almond meal in these 5-Ingredient Vegan Gluten Free Cookies and an example of where we used almond flour in this 1-Bowl Vegan Gluten Free Vanilla Cake.

-Making homemade almond meal is so easy!
-It requires just 1 ingredient, 1 blender, and 5 minutes.
+Making homemade almond flour is very simple!
+It requires only 1 ingredient, 1 blender, and 5 minutes.

-Simply add raw almonds (with skin on) to a blender and blitz until a fine, powdery flour is achieved.
-I like to turn the blender on the highest setting for 5-10 seconds, then stop, shake, and hit the sides to see if any clumps have formed.
-Then blend again until fine and powdery.
-You’ll know you’ve gone too far if it starts turning to almond butter or clumping up on the sides.
+Simply add blanched almonds to a blender and blitz until a fine, powdery flour is achieved.
+You know you’ve gone too far if it starts turning to almond butter instead.

-Not only is it simple to make, but homemade almond meal tastes fresher and is usually more cost-effective than buying it at the store.
+Not only is it simple to make, but homemade almond flour tastes fresher and is usually more cost-effective than storebought.

-Now that you’ve made almond meal, it’s time to put it to use!
+Now that you’ve made almond flour, it’s time to put it to use!

-This nutrient-rich flour lends itself well to muffins, cookies, crackers, and so much more!
-We typically like to use a mix of flours in a recipe in order to achieve the ideal texture and flavor — our favorite being almond meal, oats or oat flour, and our Gluten-Free Flour Blend.
+This nutrient-rich flour lends itself well to cookies, cakes, and so much more!
+We typically like to use a mix of flours in a recipe in order to achieve the ideal texture and flavor.

-Here are some of our favorite recipes using almond meal as an ingredient:
+Here are some of our favorite recipes using almond flour as an ingredient:

-Simple tutorial on how to make almond meal.
+Simple tutorial showing how to make almond flour.
 Great for gluten-free and grain-free baking with just 1 blender, 1 ingredient, and 5 minutes required.
+Print SAVE SAVED

 Prep Time 5 minutes Total Time 5 minutes Servings 6 (1/4-cup servings)Course Helpful How-toCuisine Baking, Gluten-Free, Grain-Free, VeganFreezer Friendly 3 monthsDoes it keep?
 1 Monthfrom votes